AfkanOzdemir/cryptoria/README.md

 3. Provide an encryption key
 4. Click "Encrypt" to encrypt the text
 5. To decrypt, enter the encrypted text and the same key, then click "Decrypt"

-## License

-MIT License - see the LICENSE file for details

 ## Acknowledgments